EngineerSmith/AppleCake/README.md

 E.g. if you do `require("lib.AppleCake")([true|false])`, then do `require("lib.AppleCake")([true|false])` again or in another file it will return the same table as the first require.
 ### AppleCake functions
 #### .beginSession([filepath])
 This will open a file to allow writing. `filepath` is a optional parameter.
-You can only have one session active at a time, this will be the file that is written to.
+You can only have one session active at a time.
 If called again, it will close the previous session for you.
+Sessions will overwrite the file if it already exists.
 ```lua
 profiler.beginSession() --Default option will create file "profile.json" in the path the project is ran from.
 profiler.beginSession("C:/file/path/profileSession.json")
 ```
 #### .endSession()
-This close's the active session, this function needs to be called otherwise the file will not be closed correctly.
+This close's the active session, this function needs to be called otherwise the file will not be closed correctly with the right formatting.
+If in the event of a crash, you might add "]}" to the end of the file to recover the data.
 ```lua
 profiler.endSession()
 ```